AttackOnJasper/University-notes/psych253/psych253.md

 - Social Comparison Theory
 	- gain self concepts by comparing with others / with ourselves in the past
 		- distort memory to derogate self & feel better (self-serving bias)
+		- University freshman study (Wilson and Ross)

 ### Self-serving bias (tendency to perceive self favorably)
 - **False Consensus** tendency to overestimate commonality of one's opinions
 - **False uniqueness** think that few others behave or think like u
 - Unrealistic optimism e.g. I will pass this even if pass rate is 5%
-- Overestimation of contributions and abilities: think contribute more than rest of team
+- **Group-serving bias** Overestimation of contributions and abilities: think contribute more than rest of team
 	- Ross and Sicoly
-- Explanations of success / failure: internal / external attribution e.g. 篮球赛输赢
+- **Self-serving attribution** explanations of success / failure: internal / external attribution e.g. 篮球赛输赢
 - Basking in reflected glory: we win; they lose
 	- Study: feedback & badges
-- Self-handicapping: produce excuses in case if bad performance e.g. exam & drinking / excuse for a bad test
+- Self-handicapping (找理由) produce excuses in case if bad performance e.g. exam & drinking / excuse for a bad test
 	- try to prevent self from getting hurt (self-serving bias)

 ### Why do we have self-serving bias
 - **self-affirmation theory** maintain positive self-image
-- **self-evaluation maintenance theory** maintain self-esteem
+- **self-evaluation maintenance theory** maintain self-esteem (sense of self-worth)
 	- Ways to maintain
 		- change distance from others
 		- change how important something is to us e.g. score is not important if fail the exam
 		- change our perception of how well we did

-### Self-presentation (express oneself in a favorable way)
+### Self-presentation (express oneself in a favorable way e.g. 装逼)
-- Self monitoring: high / low self-monitors
+- Self monitoring: high / low self-monitors 分场合表现自己
-- Self verification: present to maintain self-views (even negative views)
+- Self verification: present to maintain self-views (even negative views) 让人看真实一面

 ## Module 7 - Attribution and Person Perception
-### Definitions
 - **Attribution Theory** The theory of how people explain others’ behavior e.g. internal dispositions (enduring traits, motives, attitudes) or to external situations
+- dispositional / situational attribution

 ### Person perception
 - Asch's Gestalt Model of Person Perception
 	- Study: perceive people from a list of descriptive sentences